lklok66/ice/cpp/install/vc71/doc/README.txt

 2) Create a php.ini file.
 You can create an empty one, or copy a sample file that is included in the PHP5 distribution.
-In the default configuration the php.ini file is expected to reside in the Apache directory.
+In the default configuration, the php.ini file is expected to reside in the Apache directory.
 For example:

    > cd \Program Files\Apache Group\Apache